Ichiko Kamichika: Post-war

 In 1947, after the war ended, Kamichika became active in political organizations and ran for office.
 While she wasn't elected that year, she was elected to the House of Representatives during the 1953 Japanese general election, representing Tokyo's 5th district.
-She was a member of the Leftist Socialist Party of Japan, then the Social Democratic Party.
+She was a member of the Leftist Socialist Party of Japan, and following its merger, the Japan Socialist Party.
 She lost her seat during the 1960 election, but regained it during the next term.
 During her time in office, she was instrumental to the passage of the Prostitution Prevention Law.
 She was famously quoted stating that "we must punish the estimated five hundred thousand prostitutes to protect the lifestyle of forty million housewives."
 She retired in 1969.

 In 1970, Kamichika tried to sue Yoshishige Yoshida for making a film called Eros + Massacre, which included a scene based on the Hayama Hikage Chaya incident.
 Instead, Yoshida changed the name of her character in the film to Masaoka Itsuko.

 Kamichika died on August 1, 1981.
 She wrote and translated many books throughout her life.